 This course introduces accounting concepts, principles, and procedures with an emphasis on financial accounting statements for corporations and accounting processes for a service and merchandise enterprise.
 The course focuses on elements of the balance sheet and income statement including current, plant and intangible assets; deferrals; accruals; current and long term liabilities; and stock transactions.
 In addition, ethics, accounting systems and control, short and long term securities are also studied.
-Prerequisite: READ 301 or equivalent Lecture Hrs. = 3, Lab Hrs. = 3

-ACCT 2402
+ACCT 2302